cloudera-cemea/CDE_vHoL/README.md

 ...
 ```

+> [!NOTE]
-> [!NOTE] Monitoring CDE Spark Jobs
+> Monitoring CDE Spark Jobs:
+>
-> The Job Run is populated with Metadata, Logs, and the Spark UI.
+> * The Job Run is populated with Metadata, Logs, and the Spark UI.
 This information is persisted and can be referenced at a later point in time.
 > * The Configuration tab allows you to verify the script and resources used by the CDE Spark Job.
 > * The Logs tab contains rich logging information.
 For example, you can verify your code output under "Logs" -> "Driver" -> "stdout".
 > * The Spark UI allows you to visualize resources, optimize performance and troubleshoot your Spark Jobs.